dice-group/IGUANA/docs_new/configuration/tasks.md

 The tasks are the core of the benchmark suite.
 They define the actual process of the benchmarking suite and are executed from top to bottom in the order they are defined in the configuration.
-At the moment, there is only one type of task, the `stresstest`.
+At the moment, the `stresstest` is the only implemented task.

 Tasks are defined in the `tasks` section of the configuration by the `type` property.

 Example:
 ```yaml
 tasks: